Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Applications of GAIF on Online Conformal Selection

-To circumvent these issues, we adopt \emph{online} conformal $p$-values \citep{vovk2003testing,vovk2021testing}, which sequentially update the calibration set.
-Under exchangeability, this yields null $p$-values that are independent, thereby avoiding the complex dependence structures inherent in offline conformal methods, which rely on shared calibration sets and produce $p$-values with PRDS dependence \citep{bates2021testing}.
-We need the following assumption. \begin{assumption}[Exchangeability in conformal setting] The null data $\big\{(\X_i,Y_i): i> -n,\theta_i=0\big\}$ are exchangeable conditional on the non-null data $\big\{(\X_i,Y_i): i> -n,\theta_i=1\big\}$. \end{assumption} This assumption is common in conformal inference \citep{adadetect}, which is weaker than requiring $\{(\X_i,Y_i)\}_{i>-n}$ are independent and identically distributed (i.i.d.).

-The strategy is that each test point is incorporated into the calibration set for the next time step.
-Specifically, at time $t$, the point \((\X_{t}, Y_{t})\) serves as the test point, but from time \(t+1\) onward, it becomes part of the calibration data.
-Let $\gC_{0t}$ denote the dynamically updated index set of calibration samples.
-Specifically, $\gC_{0t}$ is given by
+A natural approach to achieving online FDR control is to compute conformal \( p \)-values with the given calibration set $\gC$ \citep{bates2021testing, jin2023selection} and then apply GAIF or existing GAI rules.
+However, standard conformal \( p \)-values are not suitable here, since they do not satisfy the conditional super-uniformity in \eqref{csuag} and independence assumptions.
+To circumvent these issues, we adopt \emph{online} conformal $p$-values, which are constructed by sequentially updating the calibration set.
+Specifically, at time $t$, the current point \((\X_{t}, Y_{t})\) serves as the test point, but from time \(t+1\) onward, it is added to the calibration set.
+Let $\gC_{0t}$ denote the dynamically updated index set of calibration samples with

 For test data $\X_{t}$ at time $t$, the online conformal $p$-value $p_t$ is defined as